 Next is an order-matching contract.
 It records user proposals on the network, amasses bids from oracle providers, and selects the best oracle based on the analysis from the reputation contracts.

 Finally, the aggregating contract collects all the answers from all the oracle providers and calculates the solution based on consensus.

 The off-chain oracle nodes on the network collect responses to external data requests.
-The network uses multiple consensus protocols to summarize the data, which is accurate and reliable.
+The network uses multiple consensus protocols to summarise the data, which is accurate and reliable.
 It is the Chainlink Core that processes the summary.
 This device translates external off-chain data and sends it to the on-chain network.